 The Flavor of My Research

-I am a theory guy primarily interested in the mathematical modeling and analysis of several aspects in networked and distributed systems.
-My main goal is to reveal fundamental insights into the efficient design of communication systems.
+I am an applied theory guy primarily interested in the mathematical modeling and analysis of several aspects in the security of networked and distributed systems.
+My main goal is to reveal fundamental insights into the efficient design of secure communication systems.
 I like to solve problems that are challenging, interesting, and have good practical value and social impact.
-My Ph.D research is on investigating the important role of cyber-insurance markets in achieving a robust level of cyber-security, which is currently not present in the Internet due to several techno-social-economic constraints.
+My Ph.D research was on investigating the important role of cyber-insurance markets in achieving a robust level of cyber-security, which is currently not present in the Internet due to several techno-social-economic constraints.
 Cyber-security is one of the most important and pressing issues in the current Internet age and doing research on improving cyber-security has been a great challenge for me, but at the same time gave me lot of fun.
-My research is inter-disciplinary in nature and lies at the boundary of information security, micro-economics, game theory, algorithms, stochastic processes, social graph theory, and systems optimization.
-As secondary Ph.D research, I also work on small scale practical problems related to network economics, applied game theory and mechanism design, and applications of secure multi-party computation in networking.
+In general, my research was (still is) inter-disciplinary in nature and lied at the boundary of information security, micro-economics, game theory, algorithms, stochastic processes, social graph theory, and systems optimization.
+As secondary Ph.D research, I also worked on practical problems related to network economics, applied game theory and mechanism design, and applications of secure multi-party computation in networking.
 In the near future, I plan to keep adopting the "theory-to-practice" approach in designing, analyzing, and building robust and efficient communication systems.